‘How much water should a cat drink?’ – vet advice

 In our most recent live Facebook Q&A, resident Cats Protection vet Sarah Elliott answered our supporters’ veterinary questions.
 Here are some of the topics she covered.

-How much water should a cat drink each day?
+How much water should my cat drink each day?

 To enlarge, click on the image